Steinert’s Expert Staff

 The grandson of Jerome Murphy, the young bookkeeper who rose to become President of M. Steinert & Sons, Paul began with the company part-time in 1965, starting out in the piano rebuilding department.
 After graduating from St. Michael’s College with a degree in business administration, Paul joined the family business full time, and was promoted to store manager in 1972.
 He became Vice President in 1978, and took over the reigns from his father, Paul Murphy, Sr., as President in 1982.
 Paul served as Chairman of NAMM, the International Music Products Association, from 1999-2001.
 As the company celebrates its 150th anniversary, Paul has guided M. Steinert & Sons with a steady hand for nearly 30 years.

 Brendan Murphy is the fourth generation of the Murphy family to work for M. Steinert & Sons.
 He began his career part-time in the refinishing and maintenance departments under foreman James Maggio before joining the Institutional Department full time in 2006.
+Brendan was promoted to Vice President in May of 2014.
 Formerly a salesperson for an educational travel company, Brendan has extensive experience working with teachers and school administrators on planning and executing successful fundraising programs.
 Brendan’s passion for music and music education prompted his appointment as Director of the Steinway Society of Massachusetts, a non-profit organization founded to help promote piano music and education in the Bay State.

 Steve Hauk, Store Manager, Natick